 A myelomeningoocele identified at birth is covered immediately with a sterile dressing.
 If the myelomeningocele is leaking CSF, antibiotics are started to prevent meningitis.
 Neurosurgical repair of a myelomeningocele or an open spine typically is done within the first 72 h after birth to reduce the risk of meningeal or ventricular infection.
 If the lesion is large or is in a difficult location, plastic surgeons may be consulted to ensure adequate closure.

-Hydrocephalus may require a shunt procedure in the neonatal period; sometimes a ventricular shunt is inserted when the back is repaired (see Hydrocephalus : Treatment).
+Hydrocephalus may require a shunt procedure in the neonatal period (see treatment of hydrocephalus Treatment Hydrocephalus is accumulation of excessive amounts of CSF, causing cerebral ventricular enlargement and/or increased intracranial pressure.
+Manifestations can include enlarged head, bulging... read more ); sometimes a ventricular shunt is inserted when the back is repaired.

 Kidney function must be monitored closely, and UTI should be treated promptly.
 Obstructive uropathy at either the bladder outlet or ureteral level must be treated vigorously to prevent infection.
 When children are between 2 and 3 yr of age, or at any time if they have elevated pressure in the bladder with vesicoureteral reflux, clean intermittent catheterization is done to empty the bladder on a regular basis.
 Catheterization increases continence and maintains bladder and kidney health.

 At around the same time, children are placed on the commode or toilet after meals to encourage fecal continence.
-Well-balanced diets are encouraged; stool softeners, laxatives, or a combination may be helpful to ensure regular bowel movements and to increase continence (see Stool Incontinence in Children : Treatment).
+Well-balanced diets are encouraged; stool softeners, laxatives, or a combination may be helpful to ensure regular bowel movements and to increase continence (see treatment of stool incontinence Treatment Stool incontinence is the voluntary or involuntary passage of stool in inappropriate places in children > 4 years of age (or developmental equivalent) who do not have an organic defect or illness... read more ).
 In older children, an antegrade colonic enema procedure, in which a hole is placed through the abdominal wall into the colon to allow infusion of liquids, can improve continence.
 The hole is kept open by a tube (eg, a gastrostomy feeding tube).

 Orthopedic care should begin early.
-If a clubfoot is present, a cast is applied; surgery is often necessary after casting (see Congenital Hip, Leg, and Foot Abnormalities : Talipes equinovarus).
+If a clubfoot Talipes Equinovarus (Clubfoot) and Other Foot Abnormalities Talipes equinovarus, sometimes called clubfoot, is characterized by plantar flexion, inward tilting of the heel (from the midline of the leg), and adduction of the forefoot (medial deviation... read more is present, a cast is applied; surgery is often necessary after casting.
 Hip joints are checked for dislocation.
 Affected children should be monitored for development of scoliosis, pathologic fractures, pressure sores, and muscle weakness and spasm.

 Spina bifida involves defective closure of the vertebral column, sometimes with a protruding sac containing meninges (meningocele), spinal cord (myelocele), or both (myelomeningocele).